MackOyler/IBM-GitHub-UI-Git-CLI/README.md

 ## Code of Conduct

 Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct and the process for reporting issues.

-## Acknowledgments

-- This project was initiated to streamline the shipping cost calculation process, enhancing transparency and efficiency in supply chain management.
-- A special thanks to all the contributors who have helped shape this project.